What does the Thrive Deal mean for me?

 The purpose of the Thrive Deal is to develop and maintain a mature, open and transparent relationship where everyone knows where they stand and what to expect from each other.

 There are occasions where customers do not meet the terms of their tenancy agreement.
-Where this has happened, Thrive will withhold certain services for a period of six months as set out in the document enclosed.
+Where this has happened, Thrive will withhold certain services for a period of six months as set out here.